curvedinf/dir-assistant/README.md

 We appreciate contributions from the community!
 For a list of contributors and how you can contribute, please see [CONTRIBUTORS.md](CONTRIBUTORS.md).

+## Acknowledgements

+- Local LLMs are run via the fantastic [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) package
+- API LLMS are run using the also fantastic [LiteLLM](https://github.com/BerriAI/litellm) package

 ## Limitations

-- Only tested on Ubuntu 22.04 and 24.04.
+- Only tested on Ubuntu 22.04, Ubuntu 24.04, and MacOS.
 Please let us know if you run it successfully on other platforms by submitting an issue.
 - Dir-assistant only detects and reads text files at this time.

 ## Todos